 • The latest Law Society Practice Note on Flood Risk

-A site walkover may be conducted to better to obtain the following information:
+A site walkover may be conducted to obtain the following information:

 • Understand the mechanisms that may potentially cause flooding, the potential points of water entry, and the geography/topography of the property